ghachey/candy-basket/docs/source/developer-guide.rst

 details about the source code is written directly inside the source code.
 It can be extracted and exported to hard copy formats such as HTML or PDF and eventually may be integrated with this documentation also.
+But currently the place to access it is directly inside the source code for two main reasons: the JSDoc generators by default generate incomplete mostly useless and ugly HTML output and since this is not intended to be used by others as a public API it's not worth the effort of extracting these lower level docs.

 Documentation
 =============

-Documentation is currently prepared using two different tools which is not ideal but powerful and convenient for the time being.
-As this project progresses we'll look into more cleanly unify this if possible without too much investment.

-Most documentation is prepared using an excellent tool developed in the Python world called Sphinx `http://sphinx-doc.org
+Higher level documentation is prepared using an excellent tool developed in the Python world called Sphinx `http://sphinx-doc.org
 <http://sphinx-doc.org>`_ which uses the reStructuredText markup
 language `http://sphinx-doc.org/rest.html
 <http://sphinx-doc.org/rest.html>`_.
 Sphinx outputs to HTML and PDF